ericrivera228/typescript-node-template/README.md

 # Typescript Node Template

 This repo is a template for creating new typescript node projects.
-It has linting and debugging already configured.
+It has linting, debugging, and Jest already configured.

 #### Seeding another project with this template
 1. Copy over all files from this project into the new repo, **excluding** the `/build` & `/node_modules` folders.